 Either way could cost you, depending on your speed.

 Air conditioning uses fuel.
 But having the windows down causes drag, which uses up fuel too.

 At low speeds, open the window - the fuel used to compensate for drag is less than the fuel used to power your air con.

 But when driving on the motorway, it’s the other way around.
 So, turn on the climate control and roll the windows up.
 The tipping point for this is around 30 mph.

 13. Know how much you really spend on fuel

 Knowing how much your car is costing you to run is the first step to shaving a few pounds off your bill.

 Check out our fuel cost calculator to see just how much you're spending on petrol or diesel each week, month and year.

-If you find your local petrol station is costing the earth, you might find that there’s one a few miles down the road that is a little cheaper.
+If you find your local petrol station is costing the earth, you might find that there’s one a few miles down the road that's a little cheaper.